Mansfield, Arkansas

-Mansfield is a city in Scott and Sebastian counties Arkansas, United States.
+Mansfield is a city in Scott and Sebastian counties in Arkansas, United States.
 The Sebastian County portion of the city is part of the Fort Smith, Arkansas-Oklahoma Metropolitan Statistical Area.
 As of the 2010 Census, the population was 1,139.
 The population was 1,097 at the 2000 census.

 History

 Mansfield was platted in 1887 when the railroad was extended to that point.
 The city most likely was named for William W. Mansfield, a Justice of the Arkansas Supreme Court.